Cáncer de Endometrio

 • The desire for a future pregnancy

-• The general health status
+• The general health condition of the patient

 • The patient’s preferences

-• Bilateral adnexectomy: the removal of both ovaries and the fallopian tubes (uterine adnexa)
+Bilateral adnexectomy: the removal of both ovaries and the fallopian tubes (uterine adnexa)

+Sentinel lymph node detection: the injection of a tracer (technetium99) in the tumoral region that helps identify the sentinel lymph node in the inguinal region where the tumor would migrate, during the surgical procedure.
 This lymph node (although there can be 2 or 3) is identified, removed, and analyzed right then by specialized pathologists.
 If malignant cells are identified, the removal of all inguinal lymph nodes is carried out.

-• Aortic and pelvic lymphadenectomy: Removal of the lymph nodes surrounding the main arteries and veins of the abdomen and the pelvis.
+Aortic and pelvic lymphadenectomy: Removal of the lymph nodes surrounding the main arteries and veins of the abdomen and the pelvis.

-• Omentectomy: Removal of the fatty tissue bound to the large intestine.
+Omentectomy: Removal of the fatty tissue bound to the large intestine.
 It is reserved for specific types of Endometrial cancer.

-After the surgery, the pathologists will assess the sent material carefully to make a final diagnosis and determine the extension of the disease.
-Afterward, the best postoperative therapeutic option is made based on a series of factors that include:
+Afterward, the best postoperative therapeutic follow-up plan is made based on a series of factors that include:

 • The intra-operative findings